 Signs: ARRoc provides signs and we usually have plenty.
 If you wish to make your own sign, please be sure its message meets ARRoc’s Core Values.
 Graphic images, which cause people to look away, may not be as effective as a clear, short, simple, written message, which people do read.

 Weather: Rain or shine.
 Dress for the weather.
 Umbrellas are fine.
 Consider bringing one more layer of clothing than you think you need, and consider gloves – your hands will be exposed for 60-90 minutes.
-Check our web site in case of dangerous weather.
+Check this post in our web site* in case of dangerous weather.

 Bathrooms: No bathrooms – come prepared!

 The best time to speak out is before the circus arrives: letters to newspapers, letters to schools, sponsors, local government, and venues.